microsoft/pxt/common-docs/javascript/sts.md

 ### ~ hint
 TODO
 * implement more restrictive type checks outlined above
+* implement tuples
 ### ~

 ## Generics

-With the exclusion of the Any type, it´s very important to support generics.
+With the exclusion of the Any type, it´s very important to support generics so that code can be reused across many types.
+STS supports generic functions and classes with the following restrictions:

-# Default values

-[our treatment of null, undefined and default values]
+* generic functions cannot be used as values;
+* nested functions cannot be generic;

+### ~ hint
+TODO
+* type checking of generics should follow Java (which uses type erasure).
+### ~

+## Void and Never

+TODO (not much)

+# Compilation of STS